charleso/resume/index.md

 **Senior Software Developer**
 *June 2018 - Present*

-- Developed machine learning tools for detecting anomalies build on the Spark framework.
+- Developed a number of small machine learning and analytics security-based tools built on the Spark framework.
+- Developed an application for correlating customer devices with external vulnerabilities
+- Introduced the ability for building multiple Scala libraries from source using Git submodules and a custom SBT plugin
+- Built a small in-house service for synchronising Git repositories from Bitbucket to Gitlab to facilitate a migration from Teamcity

 ### [Ambiata]